tonyg/xxexpr/README.md

 projects have had a need to convert SXML-like data to an XML 1.0 external representation, and so I’ve written a portable SXML-to-XML printing library.
-The library has been used with Chicken, MzScheme, and SISC, and currently includes module wrappers for Mzscheme and SISC (or other psyntax-based Schemes).
+The library has been used with Chicken, MzScheme, SISC, and Scheme48 to date.

 The library is parameterized over a choice of double- or single-quotes for attribute printing, and can, if required, be instructed to use